antonysanders1/antonysanders1.github.io/_posts/2020-09-13-managing_state_in_large_applications_with_redux.markdown

 ```

 In this component you'll notice some similarities in regards to importing the needed actions and also mapping the state and dispatch and the export connect.
-Additionally in this component, we set the initial state whiskey pair values that have a value of empty strings list.
-In the render we are returning a form that will update that components state, then save it in the store on submit.
+Additionally in this component, we set the initial state as an object with key pair values that have a value(s) of an empty string.
+In the render we are returning a form that will update that components state onChange, then save it in the store onSubmit.

 If everything is coded correctly, then you would have successfully set up redux and can now see the store updated in the redux devtools.
 Additionally you now have access the props of the store by mapping the state to that specific component(s) you want.

-Hopefully this was hepful you!
+Hopefully this was hepful to you!
 Happy coding!